nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * No way to find suitable slots painlessly (no 'Find a Time' feature)
 * A lot of mouse action required (while keyboard shortcuts, exist they are not designed with keyboard shortcuts in mind, but rather with a mouse user)
 * Only one reminder can be created for each task

+Summary:

+While it provides recurring features, and seperates tasks and events, tasks are not shown on the calendar view, which makes it hard to visualise the due dates of the tasks.
+The use of mouse is required for some features.

 #### iCalendar